Turbulent Honolulu flight illustrates phenomenon’s risks

 “When those eddies are on the same scale as the aircraft, it causes one side of the aircraft to go up and one side to go down or causes the airplane to lose and gain altitude very quickly,” said Thomas Guinn, a meteorology professor at the Embry-Riddle Aeronautical University in Daytona Beach, Florida.

 If pilots experience moderate turbulence, they can generally avoid it by flying to a higher altitude, Guinn said.
-But severe turbulence needs to be avoided altogether.
+But severe turbulence needs to be avoided all together.

 “We can give kind of broad areas of where the turbulence is,” Guinn said.
 “If the indicators are for severe, then we generally expect pilots to to avoid those regions.”